Follow Us:

 Getting scuba certified at home or on vacation?

-No matter where you get scuba certified, you will receive the same Open Water Diver certification.
-Therefore, the differences are small.
-Getting certified at home allows you to learn to dive in your local language, spend more time on vacation just diving, and explore diving in your area.
+Getting certified at home allows you to learn to dive in your local language, spend more time on vacation just diving, and to explore diving in your local area.
 Getting your certification on vacation often offers better diving conditions, longer dive times, and sometimes cheaper prices.
+No matter where you do it, the certification will be the same.

 There are pros and cons to both getting scuba certified at home and on vacation so let’s compare them in more detail: